MyCuteGuineaPig/Named-Entity-Recognition/README.md

 O | Filler Word

 The model consists of Embedding layer, LSTM layer, Fully-connected layer and LogSoftmax layer.
-User can adjust training steps and config LSTM layer to train the model
+User can adjust training steps and config LSTM layer number of units to train the model

 ## Set-up Environment